alastairpurvis/portfolio-site/README.md

 ## Installation

 Needs Node & NPM installed.
-Launch a terminal and go to the project directory.
+Launch a terminal and cd to the project directory.
 ```
 npm install
 ```